-You might be feeling unsure whether this applies to you – but you can reach us to find out whether you could claim on 0800 234 6438 for free.
-We’ll never pressure you into starting a claim and will be happy to answer your questions.
+You might be feeling unsure whether this applies to you – but you can speak to a trained legal adviser to find out whether you could claim on 0800 234 6438 for free.
+They’ll never pressure you into starting a claim and will be happy to answer your questions.

 In some cases, it might not be clear to you straight away whether somebody else was at fault for your injury.
 To be able to make a claim, your accident has to be somebody else’s fault – but it can sometimes be difficult for you to tell.

-Finding out is simple – you can reach us for free on 0800 234 6438, and our expert advisors will let you know.
+Finding out is simple – you can call free on 0800 234 6438, and an expert adviser will let you know.
 They’ll ask some questions about your fall so they can get a clearer picture of what happened and, if you decide you’d like to go ahead, they can pass you on to a specialist work accident solicitor.